San Francisco 49ers vs. Minnesota Vikings NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- San Francisco's games this season have gone over 48 points six of 10 times.
+- San Francisco has combined with its opponents to score more than 49 points in four of 10 games this season.

-- Minnesota and its opponents have combined to score more than 48 points in five of 10 games this season.
+- Minnesota has combined with its opponents to score more than 49 points in five of 10 games this season.

-- The combined points per game average of the two teams, 50.1, is 2.1 points above Sunday's over/under.
+- Sunday's total is 1.1 points lower than the two team's combined 50.1 points per game average.

-- This contest's over/under is 1.6 points greater than the 46.4 these two squads combine to allow per game this season.
+- The 46.4 combined points per game that these two squads have allowed this season are 2.6 fewer than the 49 total in this contest.

-- The 50.0 PPG average total in Vikings games this season is 2.0 points more than this game's over/under.
+- The 49-point over/under for this game is 1.0 point below the 50.0 points per game average total in Vikings games this season.

 49ers stats and trends